We don't use corn starch ... except to untie knotted silver necklaces and other jewelry.

 Sea salt can have plastic, and Pakistani himalayan salt can have rocks ... which means that teflon coated pans may be degraded more than we think.

-Harvard [1] suggests that the healthiest way to brew coffee is ... paper-filtered, to remove diterpenes due to "increased" serum cholesterol, but does not explain why low cholesterol is recommended.
-Other research suggests that diterpenes form the basis for biologically important compounds such as retinol, retinal, and phytol; and also diterpenes are known to be antimicrobial and anti-inflammatory.
-[2] [3]
+Harvard [1] suggests that the healthiest way to brew coffee is ... paper-filtered (With a chemically bleached paper filter?
+Really??), to remove diterpenes due to "increased" serum cholesterol, but does not explain why cholesterol is not recommended.
+However other research suggests that diterpenes form the basis for biologically important compounds such as retinol, retinal, and phytol; and also diterpenes are known to be antimicrobial and anti-inflammatory; and that "blaming cholesterol for heart disease is like blaming the fireman for the fire."
+Tastingtable writes that, "Paper filters enjoy a commanding role in the coffee world, but they filter out the rich coffee oils, making for an arguably subpar drink."
+[2] [3] [5] [6] add [7]

 FDA Food Data Central- BPA, BVO... it may take 50 years, but research may end GRAS status.